Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 - Chronic pain affects sleep patterns, social relationships, and overall quality of life.

-Rapid action is therefore urgently needed not only from a medical but also from a human perspective.
+Swift action is therefore urgently needed, not only from a medical but also from a human perspective.

 1.6 Large regional differences in waiting times

-Particularly problematic is that waiting times vary dramatically depending on the federal state or region.
-In some large city hospitals, patients with statutory insurance can wait up to 12 months for a knee replacement.
-In rural areas, however, the process can be shorter – if operations are performed at all.
-Many small hospitals are closing entire departments because arthroplasty is no longer profitable.
+Particularly problematic: Waiting times vary dramatically depending on the state or region.
+In some large city hospitals, patients with statutory health insurance wait up to 12 months for a knee replacement.
+In rural areas, on the other hand, it can be faster – if the surgery is even performed there at all.
+This is because many small hospitals are closing entire departments , as joint replacement surgery is no longer economically viable.

-1.7 What do patients say? – Typical testimonials
+1.7 What do patients say? – Typical experiences

-"I could barely walk, but they told me I would have to wait at least six months.
-The pain kept getting worse."
+"I could barely walk anymore, but I was told I'd have to wait at least six months.
+The pain just kept getting worse."

 – Mr. L., 68 years old, hip osteoarthritis

 "I was sent from clinic to clinic.
-There were waiting lists everywhere.
+Waiting lists everywhere.
 Eventually, I went to a private clinic – and had my surgery three weeks later."

-These statements reflect what many people experience: the system is increasingly failing when it comes to providing timely care for people with chronic pain.
+These statements reflect what many are experiencing: The system is increasingly failing when it comes to providing timely care for people with chronic pain.

-2. Ways to a faster surgery appointment – your options
+2. Ways to get a faster surgery date – your options

-Many patients endure long waiting times because they feel at the mercy of the structures.
-However, those who take action can save time—sometimes even months!
-Importantly,
+Many patients accept long waiting times because they feel powerless against the system.
+But: Taking action can save time – sometimes even months!
+The important thing is:

 - Actively involve your own health insurance company,

-- Talk to your family doctor or orthopedist,
+- Seek advice from your family doctor or orthopedist,

 - Contact specialized clinics directly – including private clinics.